 Day 1: DAKAR – Senegal

-Arrival at the international airport Blaise Diagne, located on the outskirts of Dakar and transfer to Lac Rose.
+Arrival at the international airport Blaise Diagne, located on the outskirts Dakar and transfer to Lake Rose.
+Free dinner.

 Day 2: FROM “THE” FISHERMAN VILLAGE TO GORÉE ISLAND – Senegal